Liberty Square, Timișoara

-Liberty Square (Piața Libertății), formerly known as Parade Square (Piața de Paradă) or Prince Eugene Square (Piața Prințul Eugen), is an urban square in Timișoara.
+Liberty Square (Piața Libertății), (Note: Szabadság tér; Freiheitsplatz; Трг слободе) formerly known as Parade Square (Piața de Paradă) or Prince Eugene Square (Piața Prințul Eugen), is an urban square in Timișoara.
 It is the second-oldest square of the former fortress of Timișoara.
 It got its current name during the Hungarian Revolution of 1848–1849 when Timișoara withstood a siege by Hungarian revolutionaries.
 Liberty Square houses some of the oldest buildings in Timișoara: the Garrison Command, the former Chancellery of War, the Old City Hall and the Military Casino.

 Names

 In the early 1700s it was called Paradeplatz and served as a training ground for imperial recruits, as well as a venue for military music concerts.
 An alternatively common but unofficial name in the Austrian period was Stadthausplatz.
 In the early 1800s it was known as Prince Eugene Square, after Eugene of Savoy, the field marshal who liberated Timișoara from Ottoman occupation in 1716.
 It was renamed Liberty Square in 1848, with the outbreak of the Hungarian Revolution, but after the Austrian army recaptured the city, the square returned to the name of Prince Eugene Square.
 The current name has been in use since 1921.